 - Reporting should be prompt.
 A Mandatory Reporter should report an incident of sexual harassment to the Title IX Coordinator as soon as is practical under the circumstances. - Reporting is not discretionary.
 The obligation to report sexual harassment is not discretionary.
 A Mandatory Reporter may not, for example, decide not to report alleged harassment because he or she believes it is not sufficiently serious, or because he or she does not believe it happened.
 These are decisions for the Title IX Coordinator and appropriate College officials to make. - Independent investigations are prohibited.
 College employees, departments, organizations, and other units must not undertake their own independent investigations of sexual harassment in lieu of the procedures herein, or undertake any response that in the judgement of the Title IX Coordinator interferes with or conflicts with the response under this policy. - Tell the reporting person what will happen next.
 A Mandatory Reporter should tell the person informing them of sexual harassment (1) that he or she will be informing the Title IX Coordinator of the incident; (2) why he or she is sharing this information-i.e., his or her obligation to inform those on campus in a position to respond; and (3) that the College will contact the person to provide additional information and support. - Do not share the information with others.
 Once you have informed the Title IX Coordinator, your reporting duties are complete.
 You may not share the information with anyone else.
 If your supervisor or someone you report to expects to be notified of such reports, you may inform them that you have relayed a complaint to the Title IX Coordinator, and that they may contact the Coordinator directly with questions or concerns. - 4.
-Reporting to Law Enforcement Agencies
+Reporting to Law Enforcement Agencies vicson Campus Copiah-Lincoln CC Wesson Campus Police 601-754-8351 Wesson Police Department 601-643-2211 Copiah County Sheriff's Department 601-892-2023 Natchez Campus Copiah Lincoln CC Natchez Campus Police 601-597-0330 Natchez Police Department 601-445-5565 Adams County Sheriff's Department 601-442-2752 Simpson County Center Copiah-Lincoln CC Simpson Center Police 601-849-0145 Mendenhall Police Department 601-847-2641 Simpson County Sheriff's Department 601-849-2921

 The reporting procedures in this policy are not intended as a substitute for reporting sexual misconduct to law enforcement agencies.
 Sexual misconduct may involve violations of the law.
 Members of the College community always retain the right to report sexual misconduct to the police.
 However, reporting to law enforcement is never required under this policy.